UrbanJungleTech/HardwareService/README.md

 ## Secure Storage and Retrieval

 Credentials are never stored in their raw form in the database.
 Instead, they are processed through an implementation of CredentialsRetrievalService, which securely stores actual credential values in a secure store and replaces them with hashes for database storage.

+## Supported implementations

+Currently there are two implementations
+- Azure Keyvault
+- Hashicorp vault

+  The choice can be made by setting the property secure-storage.type

 ### CredentialsRetrievalService